Try this ultimate delicious flapjack recipe with condensed milk

 Depending on how dry the mix was before baking, will impact its crumbliness.
 You can just alter according to preference.

-For more indulgence, melt milk or dark chocolate an drizzle over artistically, or cover once the flapjack is cooled.
+For more indulgence, melt milk or dark chocolate an drizzle over artistically, or cover once the condensed milk flapjack is cooled.
 Let it set before cutting and eating.

 Store in tupperware or in the baking tin somewhere cool.
 We leave ours in the tin in the larder, on top of the freezer wit a bit of foil to cover.
 But anywhere away from heat or the sun works.
 And not in the fridge.